 1. Skipping moisturizer because you have oily skin.

 You may think that you don’t need moisturizer since your face produces more oil than BP, but in fact, dehydrated skin can produce even more oil as it’s trying to overcompensate for the lack of moisture.
-Skip heavy creams and try a light gel-like Neutrogena’s Hydro Boost Water Gel Moisturizer.
-It uses hyaluronic acid, which holds 1,000 times its weight in water, to flood the skin and keep you feeling fresh all day.
+Skip heavy creams and try a light gel-like hydrator Neutrogena’s Hydro Boost Water Gel Moisturizer.
+It uses hyaluronic acid, a substance which holds 1,000 times its weight in water, to flood the skin with hydration and keep you feeling fresh all day.

 2. Not wearing sunscreen every single day.